-SO THIS weekend I did my first - and hopefully last - marathon.
+SO this weekend I did my first - and hopefully last - marathon.
 More pertinently for this article I did it very, very badly.

 But it wasn’t all doom and gloom.
 A couple of positive things came out of the experience.

 The main reason I performed so badly is simply because I didn’t train enough.
-And the reason I didn’t train enough is that I find running incredibly unrewarding which means I have no enthusiasm when it comes to training or ‘wasting’ two or three hours of my weekend/life as I refer to it.
+And the reason I didn’t train enough is that I find running incredibly unrewarding which means I have no enthusiasm when it comes to training - or ‘wasting’ two or three hours of my weekend/life as I usually refer to it.

 In fact the only way I could motivate myself to run was by running to something, such as gymnastics, or work.

-This shameful lack of adherence ties in with a question that I’m often asked by clients, namely: "what’s the best type of exercise?"
+This shameful lack of adherence ties in with a question that I’m often asked by clients, namely: "What’s the best type of exercise?"

 My answer has always been - ‘the one that you will do on a regular basis.’